shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Your magic manifests itself as a deck of cards.

 You may spend 4 AP and 2 MP to manifest your deck of spells.
-Each spell and cantrip you know becomes a card in the deck.
-You must have a free hand to do so.
+Each spell you know from your Bonded School becomes a card in the deck.
+You must have a free hand to hold the deck.

-When you manifest a new deck, any decks you previously manifested disappear.

 The deck is volatile.
-If it leaves your line of sight, it disappears.
-It is also bound to your Tether Range and Spell Duration.
+It is bound by your Tether Range and Spell Duration.
+It also disappears when:

+-   It leaves your line of sight
+-   You manifest a new deck
+-   The last card is drawn and activated

 The deck has only one copy of each card, and they do not get replenished when drawn.
-When the last card is drawn, the deck disappears, and you must manifest a new deck to use spell cards again.

 If you cast a spell normally, if that spell’s card is still in the deck, that card disappears from the deck.

-### The Draw

-You and others may draw from your spell deck.

 You may spend 1 AP to draw a card from the top of your spell deck.
-When you draw a card and look at the card front, the spell is instantly cast on you, regardless of its casting time or material component requirements.
+When you draw a card and look at the card front, the spell is instantly cast on you, regardless of its casting time and without paying its cost.
 This is called a Drawn spell.

-If the Drawn spell can target one or more creatures, it only targets the card holder.
-If the Drawn spell is an AoE spell, the center of the effect is on the card holder.
+A Drawn spell only targets the card holder.
+If the Drawn spell is an AoE spell, it only effects the card holder’s Space.
 If the card holder is an invalid target for the spell, then the spell has no effect (e.g. a living creature draws Distort Value).
 If the Drawn spell creates something, it does so in the closest available space to the card holder.
-The Drawn spell automatically succeeds any Spell checks, and the target automatically fails any Agility saves for the Drawn spell.
+The Drawn spell automatically succeeds any Spell checks at the lowest success level, and the card holder automatically fails any Agility saves at the highest failure level.

-You are the caster of these spells, and the card holder is the target.

-The Drawn spell doesn’t cost MP to cast from the deck, but gets cast with no enhancements.
-This cost reduction does not apply to Bond Affinity options applied to it when cast.

 The deck Sustains all Drawn spells drawn from it, and can sustain a number of active spells at a time equal to your CM.
 A Drawn spell automatically ends when its deck is destroyed.